showxu/objc-evolution/README.md

 # objc-evolution

-That day, if Swift had never been released...
+That day, if swift had never been released...
 Would Objective-C be different?

 - [Extended](#extended)
 - [Requirements](#requirements)